cyh002/AIAP/README.md

 ## Conclusion <a name="conclusion"></a>
 <p align="justify">
   The results of this project was achieved through a self-directed learning path that took me through learning Python, PyQt GUI development, MongoDB database, data handling, multiple machine/deep learning models, model optimization and model validation.
 Despite the achievements from this project, I have yet to get the opportunity to work on deploying the model in production.
-I look forward to the opportunity to learn industry grade model deployment and deploy more solutions for other real world use cases in the AI apprenticeship programme.
+I look forward to the opportunity to learn the industry standard of model deployment and to deploy more solutions for other real world use cases in the AI apprenticeship programme.
 Thank you for your consideration.
 </p>